 The beach is abundant with lots of seaweeds like amaranth, and shorebirds can also be viewed like peregrine falcons.

-This preserve is even more famous because it is also home to a few rare and endemic species like the sika deer, the red fox, the Atlantic horseshoe crab, the black skimmer, and the piping plover.
+See the sika deer, the red fox, the Atlantic horseshoe crab, the black skimmer, and the piping plover.

 Go Fishing at Assateague Island National Seashore

 Fishing is the main activity at Assateague Island National Seashore.

 Saltwater fish are abundant in these areas, and if you have a valid fishing license, you can fish here.